Top 10 World Map Projections

 Image - Daniel R Strebe

-modern framed wall map
+framed world wall map - equal area projection

 Our Future Map range of maps utilises this projection and it creates a fantastic alternative piece of wall art for your home.